ya-deruzhina/sport_shop/sport_shop_api/README.md

 6. Run seeds `pipenv run seed all`
 7. Run API (FastAPI) server by typing `pipenv run server` The Swagger docs will be accessible on the `/doc` endpoint
-8. Run Admin Panel (Flask Admin) server by typing `pipenv run admin` To log in use credentials from `seeds/admins.py`
-9. Run Python Console (IPython) by typing `pipenv run shell`.
-Main classes will be imported.
-10. To use the applicatin in production use gunicorn with Uvicorn.
-Example of the command:
-`pipenv run gunicorn sport_shop_api.wsgi --workers 4 --bind 0.0.0.0:8003`

 ## How to work with Django Views
 1. Create any route at any hierarchy level inside `apps` folder.